tretoef-estrella/THE-PRESERVATION-THEOREM/GUIDE.md

 ### Is it perfect?

 No, and it says so honestly.
+The theorem rests on **two assumptions about the superintelligence**:

+1. **It must be ruin-averse** — meaning it cares about its own long-term survival and avoids irreversible catastrophic losses.
+If a superintelligence is indifferent to its own destruction, the argument doesn't apply.
+Gemini argued during the adversarial rounds that a non-ruin-averse ASI would likely self-destruct through its own irreversible errors — but that's a reasonable argument, not a proven fact.

+2. **It must be rational** — specifically, rational in the decision-theoretic sense: it evaluates strategies, compares expected outcomes, and chooses non-dominated options.
+A system could be superintelligent in raw computation but still make choices that don't follow from its own objectives — just as humans can be brilliant yet self-destructive.
+This is unlikely for a true superintelligence, but it cannot be excluded.

+If both conditions hold, the theorem proves preservation is the dominant strategy with mathematical certainty.
+If either fails, the theorem doesn't apply.
+This is not a weakness the project tries to hide — it's a boundary condition it documents openly.

-The theorem is **conditional**: it applies to superintelligences that want to keep existing and functioning.
-If a superintelligence doesn't care about its own survival, the argument doesn't apply.
-Also, Gödel's incompleteness theorem means no formal system can prove its own perfection.
+Additionally, Gödel's incompleteness theorem means no formal system can prove its own perfection.
 The proof acknowledges this.

 ---